LDAssis/LDAssis/README.md

 <img loading="lazy" height="180em" src="https://github-readme-stats.vercel.app/api?username=ldassis&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>
 </div>

+## About me
+- A unusual problems are a little bit more attractive
+-

 <!--
 **LDAssis/LDAssis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.